-Student loan forgiveness scams target learners who are already in a tight financial position.
+Student loan forgiveness panaceas target young people who are already in a tight financial position.

 An upward trend of student loan forgiveness scams has been noticed over the last several years.
 The rise in student loan scams became so prevalent that the Federal Trade Commission initiated a project named “Operation Game of Loans” in 2017 to tackle scammers in the United States.
 The extensive operation included 36 actions by the FTC and the state attorneys-general.
 At least $95 million in illegal upfront fees were levied by scammers over several years according to the FTC.